Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Results

-\textbf{Width has negligible effect on \fnthresh.} A log-log regression gives \featnorm~$\propto$~width$^{-0.064}$ ($R^2 = 0.84$, $p = 0.08$, $N=4$ width points).
-We caution that $R^2$ from $N=4$ points is unreliable and report it for transparency only; the substantive claim is quantitative, not statistical: an $8\times$ width increase (0.15M to 8.39M parameters) shifts \featnorm\ at $\tNC$ by only 13\%, compared to the 44\% between-pair gap.
-Width within a fixed architecture cannot account for the between-pair gaps; the completed grid in Section~V-D shows those gaps are driven by an architecture $\times$ dataset interaction.
+\textbf{Width has negligible effect on \fnthresh.} Across the four widths tested, \featnorm\ at $\tNC$ shows only a weak negative trend: an $8\times$ width increase (0.15M to 8.39M parameters) shifts \featnorm\ by only 13\%, compared to between-pair gaps of 22.7--458\% (Table~\ref{tab:threshold}).
+With only $N=4$ width points we do not fit a formal scaling law; the substantive result is the small magnitude of this shift.
+Width within a fixed architecture cannot account for the between-pair gaps; the completed grid in Section~\ref{sec:threshold} shows those gaps are driven by an architecture $\times$ dataset interaction.

-\textbf{Width monotonically accelerates collapse speed.} $\tNC$ falls from 383 to 257~epochs across the $8\times$ width range---a 33\% reduction (Pearson $r = -0.94$, $p = 0.056$, $N=4$).
+\textbf{Width monotonically accelerates collapse speed.} $\tNC$ falls from 383 to 257~epochs across the $8\times$ width range, a 33\% reduction that is monotone across all four widths.
 This monotone effect contrasts with the non-monotone depth effect and suggests that more channels provide more redundant pathways for \featnorm\ to decay toward \fnthresh.

-\textbf{fn crossing \fnthresh\ predicts $\tNC$ with a mean lead of 62~epochs.} We define $T_{\text{cross}}$ as the first epoch in Phase~2 at which \featnorm\ drops below \fnthresh\ (the per-width mean collapse value).
+\textbf{fn crossing \fnthresh\ precedes $\tNC$ with a mean lead of 62~epochs (width sweep).} We define $T_{\text{cross}}$ as the first epoch in Phase~2 at which \featnorm\ drops below \fnthresh\ (the per-width mean collapse value).
 In all 8~confirmed width-sweep runs, $T_{\text{cross}} < \tNC$, confirming the temporal ordering.
 The gap $\tNC - T_{\text{cross}}$ has mean $62 \pm 37$~epochs across the 8~runs.
-Operationally: once \featnorm\ is observed to cross below \fnthresh, collapse follows within approximately 62~epochs.
-The simple rule $\hat{T}_{\text{NC}} = T_{\text{cross}} + 62$ gives a mean absolute error of 24~epochs (range 10--78~epochs) on these 8~cases, providing a practical early-stopping signal that requires no gradient information---only monitoring of \featnorm during training.
+As a descriptive summary of this ordering, $\hat{T}_{\text{NC}} = T_{\text{cross}} + 62$ tracks $\tNC$ with a mean absolute error of 24~epochs (range 2--78~epochs) on these 8~cases; we do not propose it as a practical forecasting rule, since \featnorm\ co-evolves with NC1 rather than leading it (Section~\ref{sec:implications}).
+The temporal ordering is not specific to the width sweep: recomputed from the released per-epoch logs across all 12 strict-threshold (NC1~$<0.01$) MLP-5/MNIST ReLU runs spanning the width, depth, and weight-decay sweeps (each evaluated against its own per-condition \fnthresh), $T_{\text{cross}} < \tNC$ holds in every run (12/12), with mean lead $75 \pm 51$~epochs.
+The wider spread relative to the width-only subset reflects cross-condition heterogeneity; we therefore present \featnorm\ crossing as a consistent qualitative \emph{ordering} relative to collapse rather than a precise or practically leading predictor; a head-to-head signal comparison (Section~\ref{sec:implications}) shows the lead is short and \featnorm\ co-evolves with NC1.